KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/setup/README.md

 # Setup {#top}
 Tonight we will learn front-end architecture and HTML.
+The combination of these two concepts provides the structure and the bones of a website.
+Or if you're creating a cocktail, it's the glass that holds your cocktail together.

 Follow the instructions on this page to prepare your workspace.

 ## Required tools for this session